ACAA - Harassment and Sexual Harassment of Students

 b.
 Submission to or rejection of such conduct by a student is used as the basis for decisions on educational benefits; or

 c.
-Such conduct has the purpose and effect of substantially interfering with a student’s academic performance or creates an intimidating, hostile or offensive environment.
+Such conduct has the purpose and effect of substantially interfering with a student’s academic performance, or creates an intimidating, hostile, or offensive environment.

-C. Reports and Complaints of Harassment or Sexual Harassment
+C. Reports and Complaints of Harassment

-Students, parents/legal guardians and other individuals are strongly encouraged to report possible incidents of harassment or sexual harassment involving students to the Affirmative Action Officer/Title IX Coordinator.
-The Affirmative Action Officer/Title IX Coordinator is also available to answer questions and provide assistance to any individual who is unsure whether harassment or sexual harassment has occurred.
+The Affirmative Action Officer/Title IX Coordinator is also available to answer questions and provide assistance to any individual who is unsure whether harassment has occurred.

-Section 504 of the Rehabilitation Act of 1973 (Section 504) (29 U.S.C. § 794 et seq., as amended; 34 C.F.R. § 104.7)
+Section 504 of the Rehabilitation Act of 1973 (Section 504), 29 U.S.C. § 794, as amended by 34 C.F.R. § 104.7.

-Title IX of the Education Amendments of 1972 (20 USC § 1681, et seq.); 34 C.F.R.
-Part 106
+Title IX of the Education Amendments of 1972 (Title IX), 20 U.S.C. §§ 1681-1688, as amended by 34 C.F.R. § 106.

-Title VI of the Civil Rights Act of 1964 (42 USC § 2000d)
+Title IV of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000c to 2000c-9.

-MHRC/MDOE Joint Rule Chapter 94-348 and 05-071, ch.
-4
+MHRC/MDOE Joint Rule Chapter 94-348 and 05-071, Ch.
+4.

 AC – Nondiscrimination/Equal Opportunity and Affirmative Action